Advanced soundtracking

 endpointFor more complex requests and full control of your soundtrack please use /soundtrack

 endpoint.
-It accepts two parameters which is the list (array) of regions and a normalization directive.
+It accepts two parameters which is the list (array) of and a normalization directive.

 POST